mayssayls/Excel_project/README.md

 ## Salary Analysis

 This part linked in the file [here](Project2_Analysis.xlsx) is about analyzing the data science job market while answering the following questions related to salaries and in-demand skills:
--Do more skills lead to better salaries?
+1-Do more skills lead to better salaries?
--What is the pay for the top 10 skills in data?
+2-What is the pay for the top 10 skills in data?
--What are the top skills of data professionals?
+3-What are the top skills of data professionals?
--What are the salaries in different regions?
+4-What are the salaries in different regions?

 For this, various Excel tools were used to clean, transform, and analyze the data which are the following:

 -⚙️Power Query
 -📊Power Pivot
 -🧮DAX (Data Analysis Expressions)